-Bait and Switch Car Dealer Scam
+The Bait and Switch Car Dealer Scam

-This scam has to be one of the oldest dealer advertising tricks in the book.
+The bait and switch car dealer scam has to be one of the oldest dealer advertising tricks in the book.

-Definition of the Bait and Switch Scam
+What is the Bait and Switch Car Dealer Scam?

 How the Bait and Switch Scam Works